THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 The North Face Venture 2 Half Zip

 After you’ve ensured that your rain pants have a good waterproofing technology, other major considerations include breathability, durability, affordability, and weight.
-These secondary features will, of course, change in order of importance depending on your hiking needs.
+These secondary features will, of course, change in order of importance depending on your the needs for your hiking or backpacking rain gear.

 Many people use the terms waterproof and water-resistant interchangeably.
 It’s important, however, to draw a distinction between these products because they offer customers different degrees of weather protection.